-In this guide we take you through the steps to get our sample project, Hello Sdl, running and connected to Sdl Core as well as showing up on HMI.
+This guide takes you through the steps needed to get the sample project, Hello Sdl, connected a module.

-First, make sure you download or clone the latest release from GitHub.
+To get the example app, download or clone the sdl_java_suite.
 The Hello Sdl Android app is a package within the SDL Android library.
+Open the

 sdl_java_suite/android project using "Open an existing Android Studio project" in Android Studio.
-We will exclusively use Android Studio as it is the current supported platform for Android development.
+We will use Android Studio throughout this guide as it is the official IDE for Android development.

-There are many flavors to choose from and for now we will only be concerned with the debug versions.
+There are many flavors to choose from but for now we will only be concerned with the debug build variants:

 multi_high_bandwidth- Multiplexing for apps that require a high bandwidth transport